Blog & Insights

 2. GCC–Partner Country Talent Collaboration Could Disrupt Existing Flows

-If the GCC begins to build structured, large-scale talent activation systems with countries like Pakistan, India, Egypt, Nigeria, or Kenya—Western nations will notice the impact immediately.
+If the GCC begins to build structured, large-scale talent activation systems with countries like Pakistan, Egypt, Nigeria, or Kenya—Western nations will notice the impact immediately.

 The effects could include: